 - Wear braces.
-When not clean properly, braces can cause food and bacteria to become trapped n the mouth where they can contribute to the development of decay and disease.
+When not cleaned properly, braces can cause food and bacteria to become trapped n the mouth where they can contribute to the development of decay and disease.

 Dr. Matheson can complete this minor procedure in one visit to his Lakewood dentist office through the application of a tooth-colored coating directly onto the surface of the patient’s teeth.
 Tooth sealants are safe for children and adults, and they can be applied in only a few minutes.
 Sealants are incredibly durable, lasting for several years before a reapplication may be needed.